xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 ![ready-to-drain](/assets/20260401/half_grown.jpg)

-Unforunately, I left Japan a couple of weeks after draining and I haven't yet experienced the final stage of harvest.
+Unfortunately, I left Japan a couple of weeks after draining and I haven't experienced the final stage of harvest yet.
 I have this picture I was sent of the rice near harvest time but the final stages will have to remain shrouded in mystery for now.
 I'm not ready for spoilers when I may learn this in future firsthand: